 Descriptive Writing Characteristics

-– Vivid Sensory Detail
+– Vivid sensory detail

-– Emotional Impact
+– Emotional impact

-Expository writing
+4. Expository writing

 This style employs a straightforward and organized approach, often using headings, bullet points, and transitional phrases to enhance readability.
-Whether found in textbooks, scientific articles, or news reports, expository writing serves to impart knowledge, explore ideas, and promote understanding, making it a valuable tool for disseminating information across various domains.

 Expository Writing Examples